andrei-akopian/foambryo-runner/README.md

 Open terminal and use `cd <folder>` parent folder you would like foambryo runner to be stored at.

 > [!TIP]
-> If you are on MacOS, in Finder click with 2 fingers on the parent folder to open the menu.
-Then under "Services" select "New Terminal at Folder" or "New iTerm Window Here"
+> If you are on MacOS, you can set up shortcuts for opening the terminal from finder.
+See [docs](./docs/macos_settings.md)

 ```bash
 source <(curl https://raw.githubusercontent.com/andrei-akopian/foambryo-runner/refs/heads/main/install-macos-unix.sh)